Higgs boson decay to charmonia via $c$-quark fragmentation: Calculational Formalism

-In addition to the Feynman diagrams in Fig.~\ref{fig:qFrag}, there are new QCD Feynman diagrams for the CO final states, as shown in Fig.~\ref{fig:gFrag}.
-The ``single gluon fragmentation'' (SGF) diagrams in Fig.~\ref{fig:gFrag}(a,b) contribute only to $^3S_1^{[8]}$ and causes it to dominant over the other CO states.
+In addition to the Feynman diagrams in Fig.~\ref{fig:qFrag}, there are new QCD Feynman diagrams for the color-octet final states, as shown in Fig.~\ref{fig:gFrag}.
+The ``single gluon fragmentation'' diagrams in Fig.~\ref{fig:gFrag}(a,b) contribute only to $^3S_1^{[8]}$ and causes it to dominant over the other color-octet states.
 The Fig.~\ref{fig:gFrag}(c,d) diagrams are non-zero only for the $^3S_1^{[8]}$ and the $^1P_1^{[8]}$ cases due to the CP symmetry.
-Again, following Eq.~(\ref{eq:SDC}), the CO Feynman amplitudes can be written as
+Again, following Eq.~(\ref{eq:SDC}), the color-octet Feynman amplitudes can be written as

 where

 for $s$-wave states (note $\epsilon_\alpha\to 1$ and ${\cal B}_\ell^\alpha\to 0$ for $^1S_0^{[8]}$),

 for $^1P_1^{[8]}$, and